 If you have been told by your doctor that you have "heart failure," that doesn't mean that your heart has, well, failed.
 It does mean, however, that the heart muscle does not pump effectively.
 It may have stretched out of its normal size and shape.
 It may have stiffened over time and has to work harder to keep blood flowing through the heart valves and chambers.

-Heart failure, also called congestive heart failure, can be caused by any number of things, but usually it is related to heart disease: high blood pressure, coronary artery disease, atrial fibrillation or previous heart attack.
+Heart failure, also called congestive heart failure, often develops as the result of coronary artery disease or hypertension, which exact a toll on the heart’s ability to function properly.
+Other causes of CGF include coronary artery disease, atrial fibrillation or previous heart attack.
 People who have diabetes are more at risk of heart disease overall, including heart failure.
 But there are several other health conditions that may cause heart failure, including: